 After we receive your FAFSA, we will send an email notification to you regarding the additional forms needed to complete the process.
 You can access these forms at My Vol State.
 Be sure to check your Vol State email regularly so that you don't miss important updates.
 Your admissions file as well as your financial aid file must be complete before aid will be awarded.

 If you need a student loan to help you cover your college cost, you will need to complete a Loan Request Form to add to your financial aid file.
 Log into My Vol State portal, open Student Forms and complete the Loan Request Form in the Optional Financial Aid Forms menu.
-After your loan request form is processed, you will receive an email with directions on completing required paperwork for processing your loan.
-In order to be eligible to be awarded a student loan, you must be eligible for Federal Financial Aid according to FAFSA and be registered for a minimum of six credit hours per term.
+After your loan request form is processed, you will receive an email with directions on completing the required paperwork for processing your loan.
+In order to be eligible to be awarded a student loan, you must be eligible for Federal Financial Aid according to FAFSA, and be registered for a minimum of six credit hours per term.

 Financial Aid Disbursements